cleveranomaly/cleveranomaly/docs/programming_convention.md

 # cleveranomaly's General Programming Convention
-Latest edit: October 4th, 2021.
-Original edition.

 ## Preamble
 Each programming languages have distinct guidelines for code style.
 Such difference in code style might potentially increase the difficulty to switch programming languages.<br>
 This convention aims to generalize the code style which can be expanded upon and slightly altered for personalization purposes.
 This convention does not target a specific programming language, meaning with minor modifications and additional personal guidelines, this convention can be applied to various programming languages.

 ## Object-oriented programming guidelines